MyroStadler/zephir/README.md

 ```

 The docker container serves the purpose of development server for those who do not have native Linux.
-E.g. on MacOS you would work on the source in your IDE and do builds etc. in the container, where the source is mounted in `/root/src`.
+E.g. on MacOS you would work on the source in your IDE and do builds etc. in the container where the source is mounted, in `/root/src`.

 If you want to create a standalone dev server instead of using a docker container, see instructions at
 https://docs.zephir-lang.com/0.12/en/installation